Menopause Management

 Considerations for specific populations

-• Genitourinary symptom management
+• Genitourinary symptom management for people with a history of breast cancer:

 • Non-hormonal options – vaginal moisturizers, lubricants, pelvic floor physiotherapy, dilators or vibrators

 • Local vaginal estrogen can be considered for individuals with breast cancer in consultation with an oncologist.
-(NAMS, SOGC)

-• Non-hormonal options – CBT
+• Non-hormonal options – CBT, hypnosis

 • < 60 years

-• low risk of cerebrovascular disease or CVD
+• Low risk of cerebrovascular disease

 • Consider using the FRAX tool and/or bone mineral density testing (BMD) to determine fracture risk.

-• Maintaining a healthy weight
+• Maintain a healthy weight.

-• Eating a balanced diet
+• Eat a balanced diet.

 Mood

 • It is also common for depression to resurface for individuals who have had it in the past.
-(Expert Review)

 • Assess for severity and impact on daily living and rule out other possible conditions contributing to change in mood.